ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

    - You will need to know the target ip address beforehand.
 You can either use IP Loggers or do an `nmap` scan over the local network usinf the network id which can be obtained by the subnet mask and the ip address of your device.

-   - If you are on a virtual machine, it is recommended perform an nmap scan on your host machine since virtual machine results are not accurate.
+   - If you are on a virtual machine, it is recommended to perform an nmap scan on your host machine since virtual machine results are not accurate.

    - **For Windows in Zenmap**
      ```bash